Research and Research Instruments

 People aggress and retaliate, people care and help, people cooperate and compete.
 Are we naturally good, naturally bad, neither or both?
 What are the functions of fairness, empathy, generosity, forgiveness, and gratitude?
 And what are the functions of competition, retaliation, and even hate?
 Many of these specifc issues are examined under the heading of Trust and Human Cooperation.

 Scientifically, trust and human cooperation constitute one of the most comprehensive and challenging topics one can address.
 Most inside-the-head phenomena (such as trust) or deeply rooted biological capacities (such as empathy) help us "determine" how we should approach another person.
 And most inside-the-head phenomena help us make sense of the social world around us.
-And societally, if we really understand trust and human cooperation, then we are much better equipped at understanding several key questions - how can we improve unselfish behavior in relationships and small groups, how can we promote energy-friendly actions, how can we optimize coordination in traffic and elsewhere, how can we improve interactions among ethnically diverse groups, and even how can we prevent or resolve conflict between groups and broad forms of international conflict.
+And societally, understanding trust and human cooperation is essential to answering critical questions - how can we improve unselfish behavior in relationships and small groups, how can we promote sustainable actions that are costly to the self, how can address vigilance toward newcomers, what are the sources of hate and what are the solutions to hate?
+Do we prefer dyads over groups?

 Self-interest is overestimated inside and outside of science